ScrapeOps/scrapeops-scrapers/quora/python/README.md

 ## Fair Use Disclaimer
 This scraper is for **educational purposes only**.
 Web scraping should be done ethically and legally, following Quora's terms of service.

-We also need to pay attention to both their Terms and Conditions and their robots.txt.
-Immobilienscout24 explicitly prohibits scraping.
-We did violate their policies in this scrape for educational purposes.

 - You may view Quora's terms [here](https://www.quora.com/about/tos).
 - Their robots.txt is available [here](https://www.quora.com/robots.txt).